Project-RICA/RICA_Client/README.md

 Nowadays, various type of comment is being used to help content viewers communicate with each other.\
 And also the quality of comment is a big problem.
 It makes other viewers feel unpleasantness.\
 To prohibit this, google is using their AI to figure out what is the bad comment, but in Korean, its results look not good.\
-Because of Korean Language's complexity, of course it shows lower performance than that in English analyzing.\
+Because of Korean Language's complexity, it shows lower performance than that in English analyzing.\
-Many content uploaders suffering by many insults.\
+Many content uploaders suffering by many insults included in the comments.\
 The solution is make more powerful, automated comment manager.\
-But over time, it's accuracy would be decreased.\
+But over time, it's accuracy would be decreased because users try to bypass this system and many words are newly coined in realtime.\
 To prvent this, RICA will keep learning itself, and get some feedbacks from developers regularly.

 ### About open source policy
-It could be hard to open main source code to the public, because this is not completly perfect AI.\
+It could be hard to open main source code to the public, because this is not a completly perfect AI.\
 If comment writers who can understand this code spread the principle of operation, some of writers would write comment that RICA cannot catch.\
-It means someone can use vulnerable part viciously.\
+It means someone can viciously use vulnerable part of RICA.\
-So except contributors, the main source code will not upload to here.\
+So except contributors, the main source code will not be uploaded to here.\
 If you want source code for education, public usage, or wnat to join as a contributor, please submit this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6HtJSLUeD-HPErs-TCQXS96EDYWow1qciISIiXQIloPRrww/viewform?usp=sf_link)\
 It takes about 1~3 days.
 We will try to reply to you within a week at the latest.